wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 * [More information about mempool policy and its role](https://bitcoin.stackexchange.com/questions/120269/what-is-mempool-policy)

-### Miners must be made out of pure greed for the protocol to work
+### Bitcoin can thrive even if miners are made of pure greed

 * Miners need Bitcoin to be successful over the long term to make profits and repay their investments
 * What makes Bitcoin valuable is its unique properties as electronic cash